 How Does Cornell Review Applications?
 A Gatekeeping Process

-Curious what happens to your application once you submit it to Cornell University?
-Let’s satiate that curiosity once and for all.
-When an applicant first submits their application to Cornell, it’s sent to the school within Cornell to which the student applied (e.g., College of Arts & Sciences, College of Agriculture and Life Sciences, College of Human Ecology, College of Engineering, College of Architecture, Art and Planning, and SC Johnson College of Business).
-After an initial review, about 80% of applications are sent on to the next admissions checkpoint.
-So, essentially, students whose grades and scores preclude their admission — irrespective of the rest of their applications — are filtered out on the first review.
-A student, for example, with a 950 SAT score isn’t going to make it through the first review, not even if that student would have the potential to star on Cornell’s football team.
-Sorry, football players.
+After an initial review, deemed the First Review at Cornell, about 80% of applications are forwarded to the subsequent admissions checkpoint.
+So, essentially, students whose grades and scores preclude their admission — irrespective of the rest of their applications — are filtered out on the First Review.
+A student with a 950 SAT score, for example, will not make it through the First Review — not even if that student has the potential to star on Cornell’s football team.